 This course offers only 1.5 hours of content broken down into 32 lectures.
 You’ll learn about various IT occupations, such as UX designers, system administrators, and project managers.
-In addition, you’ll learn how to distinguish between front-end and back-end issues, as well as an overview of IT positions such as UX designers, system administrators, and project managers.
+In addition, you’ll learn how to distinguish between front-end and back-end issues, as well as an overview of IT positions such as UX designers, system administrators, and project managers in information technology systems.

 Coursera Technical Support Fundamentals

 With all the online information technology courses available, you’ll find one to help you achieve your goals.
-Whether you want to build online courses or improve your skills as a system administrator, there are many programs to choose from.
+Whether you want to build online courses or improve your skills as a system administrator, there are many programs to choose from in information technology management.